winder/hackathon/README.md

 The fastest and recommended way to get started is to use the [Algorand Sandbox](https://github.com/algorand/sandbox).

-To debug code samples, navigate to the algorandsamples folder in finder or explorer and open the java.code-workspace with VS Code.
-The code is located in the java-test folder.
+To debug code samples, clone repository and then navigate to the algorandsamples folder using  Finder or Explorer.
+Open the _java.code-workspace_ with VS Code.
+The code is located in the _java-test_ folder.

 **Note:** Want to learn how to debug with VS Code?
 See our quick tutorial for [Debugging Java](https://github.com/algorand-devrel/hackathon/blob/master/VSCode/Java/vscode.md).